The Road Goes Ever On: Publication history

 The first edition of The Road Goes Ever On: a Song Cycle was published on 31 October 1967, in the United States.

 An LP record that included the song cycle was recorded on 12 June 1967 as Poems and Songs of Middle Earth, with Donald Swann on piano and William Elvin (Note: William Elvin was born in Turriff, Scotland in 1945.
 He trained at the Royal Academy of Music and sang as a soloist with Scottish Opera and then the Royal Opera House.) singing.
 Side one of this record consisted of Tolkien himself reading six poems from The Adventures of Tom Bombadil.
 The first track on side two was Tolkien reading part of the Elvish prayer "A Elbereth Gilthoniel" from book 2, chapter 1 of The Lord of the Rings.
 The remainder of side two contained the song cycle performed by Swann and Elvin.
 The LP record was released by Caedmon Records (TC 1231).

 The second edition of The Road Goes Ever On, published in 1978, added music for "Bilbo's Last Song."
 This song was also published separately.

 The third edition, published in 1993, added music for "Lúthien Tinúviel" from The Silmarillion, which had earlier appeared in The Songs of Donald Swann: Volume I. The third edition of The Road Goes Ever On was packaged with a CD that duplicated the song cycle (but not Tolkien's readings) from the 1967 LP record.
 The CD also included two new recordings.
 The third edition was reprinted in hardcover in 2002 by Harper Collins (ISBN 0-00-713655-2); this had the same text and CD as the 1993 edition.

-On 10 June 1995, the song cycle was performed in Rotterdam under the auspices of the Dutch Tolkien Society, by the baritone Jan Krediet together with the chamber choir EnSuite and Alexandra Swemer on the piano.
-A CD of this concert was published in a limited edition.